wudanyang6/obsidian-things3-today/README.md

 - Displays your Today list from Things3 within Obsidian
 - Supports marking tasks as complete with a single click
+- Automatically refreshes the task list every 30 seconds to keep your view up to date.
 - Clean and simple user interface for seamless integration

 ## Installation